Travel Advisory for Grenada

 Don't

-- Do not wear camouflage clothing, as it is illegal for civilians.
+- Avoid wearing camouflage clothing, as it is illegal for civilians, including children, and can lead to legal issues.

 Advisory Comparison by Government Source